JorgeUbaldoR/sem3-25-pi-2024_25-G131/Readme.md

 mvn package
 ```

-# How to run the project from the generated Jar Package
+## How to run the project from the generated Jar Package

 Run the following command on the project root folder.
 You can use IntelliJ to run the command or the command line of your computer if you hav Maven installed.

 ```
 java -jar target/project-template-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-# Who do I talk to about this project

-Nuno Bettencourt